51Degrees/specifications/pipeline-specification/features/evidence.md

 If multiple Element Data instances include Properties with this name, an exception/error can be thrown.

-This function may be defined on Flow Data itself, as a separate helper, or both.
-That is an implementation detail that may depend on the language and design patterns being used.
+This function MAY be defined on Flow Data itself, as a separate helper, or both.
+That is an implementation detail that will depend on the language and design patterns being used.